 If an employee is approved for Voluntary Short-Term Disability or GW Paid Short-Term disability due to the birth of a child, paid parental leave can be requested immediately following the period of short-term disability.
-GW short-term disability programs will continue to have a 14-day benefit waiting period before benefits are paid.
-Employees can elect to use accrued annual or sick time during this 14-day period or take unpaid time.
+GW short-term disability programs have a 14-day benefit waiting period before benefits are paid.
+Employees can elect to use accrued vacation or sick time during this 14-day period or take unpaid time.